broadinstitute/pdm-ui/README.md

 ```

 ### Configuration Options
-The HDM UI uses environment variables to set various configuration options.
+The PDM  UI uses environment variables to set various configuration options.
 These variables may be set using conventional OS environment variables, or using a `.env` file

 Using environment variables in \*nix:
 ```